Divya Balasubramaniam, Ph.D.

 Econometrics, Economics of Healthcare, Asian Economies, Chinese Economics, Principles of Microeconomics

 1. Balasubramaniam, Divya, Santanu Chatterjee, and David B. Mustard (2019).
-“Public versus Private Investment in Determining Child Health Outcomes: Evidence from India” Revise and Re-submitted, Arthaniti: Journal of Economic Theory and Practice.
+“Public versus Private Investment in Determining Child Health Outcomes: Evidence from India” forthcoming in Arthaniti: Journal of Economic Theory and Practice.

 2. Balasubramaniam, Divya (2019).
 “Empowering Women: The Effect of Inheritance Rights on Stunting among Children in India” in The Empirical Economics Letters,18 (1):65-77.